swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 ## Source

-The fan mounts are built using OpenSCAD. *hp-z6-memory-fan-mount-single-80.scad* is the main file for the single fan model. *hp-z6-memory-fan-mount-dual-80-80.scad* and builds the dual fan model with secondary fan sizes of 80 mm. *hp-z6-memory-fan-mount-washers.scad* builds the washers.
+The fan mounts are built using OpenSCAD.
+*hp-z6-memory-fan-mount-single-80.scad* is the main file for the single fan model.
+*hp-z6-memory-fan-mount-dual-80-80x25.scad* and *hp-z6-memory-fan-mount-dual-80-80x20.scad* build
+dual fan models with secondary fan sizes of 80x80x25 mm and 80x80x20 mm.
+*hp-z6-memory-fan-mount-washers.scad* builds the washers.
 Most of the code and settings are found in *hp-z6-memory-fan-mounts.scad* with the main files only selecting which model is built.

 ### Fan Models